 Bambarakanda Waterfall is known as the highest waterfall in Sri Lanka.

-It is located in Balangoda area between few huge mountains.
-Once we had a long holiday as bankers, so we planned to go on a camping trip to Top of Bambarakanda waterfall.
+It is located in the Balangoda area between a few huge mountains.
+Once we had a long holiday, so we planned to go on a camping trip to the Top of Bambarakanda waterfall.

 We started our journey from Pettah, getting a Badulla bus which runs through Balangoda.
 It was around 8.30 when we got the bus and around 11.30 we reached our destination, Kalupahana.

 Once you get down from Kalupahana, you have to walk around two or three kilometers to the base of the waterfall.

 If you are too lazy to walk, of course, there are few tuk-tuk guys.
 They will take you to the viewpoint of 300LKR.

 walking down the woods was most enjoyable.
 Before the viewpoint, you meet the ticketing office.